RajatThakral01/FinRag/Financial_RAG_PRD_v3.md

   Chapter 20  —  Resume & Portfolio Value

+  Chapter 21  —  Hybrid Search: BM25 + Vector (RRF) — NEW in v3, CONFIRMED PLAN, NOT YET IMPLEMENTED

 # Chapter 01 — Project Overview

-This system is a production-grade Retrieval-Augmented Generation (RAG) pipeline built on 2024 Annual Report (10-K) filings from 10 major technology companies.
+This system is a production-grade Retrieval-Augmented Generation (RAG) pipeline built on 2024 Annual Report (10-K) filings from ~~10~~ **9 major technology companies**.
 Users ask natural language questions about financial data and receive accurate, grounded, verifiable answers.
 The pipeline goes beyond basic RAG with relevance grading, query rewriting, hallucination detection, and intelligent routing.

+**[AS-BUILT — v3]** Intel was removed from scope per an earlier confirmed decision.
+The company list below is the real, current 9-company list.
+Every other chapter's references to "10 companies" (Ch 04.2 requirements assumptions, Ch 07 PDF naming, Ch 08–09 filtering/multi-company math, Ch 16.2 extractor prompt, Ch 17 top-K notes) should be read as 9, not 10 — see the corrected tables in those chapters below.

 | # | Company | Ticker | Sector |
 | --- | --- | --- | --- |